ndoering/smartfridge/documents/SoftwareDesignDocument.md

 objectives and benefits of your project.
 This will provide the basis for the brief description of your product.~~

 The software serves as a prototype or MVP (minimum viable product) to the overarching idea of a system that tracks content inside a consumer fridge.
-As such its scope is reduced to identify two distinct fruits (bananas and tomatoes) and evaluate their ripeness.
+As such its scope is reduced to identify bananas and evaluate their ripeness.
 This is embedded in a notifaction system for a hypothetical enduser.

 This prototype is built to be easily adapted to more fruits and other products.

 ### 1.3 Overview